konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class-out-of-the-box-usage/index.md

-## Split multi-file Document into Separate files without training a model
+## Split multi-file Document into Separate files

 Let's see how to use the `konfuzio_sdk` to automatically split documents consisting of several files.
-We will be using a pre-built class SplittingAI.
-The class implements a context-aware rule-based logic that requires no training.
+We will be using a pre-built class `SplittingAI` and an instance of a trained `ContextAwareFileSplittingModel`.
+The latter uses a context-aware logic.
+By context-aware we mean a rule-based approach that looks for common strings between the first Pages of all Category's Documents.
+Upon predicting whether a Page is a potential splitting point (meaning whether it is first or not), we compare Page's contents to these common first-page strings; if there is occurrence of at least one such string, we mark a Page to be first (thus meaning it is a splitting point).

 ```python
 from konfuzio_sdk.data import Project